howardng19/Courseworks-and-projects/Applied Natural Language Processing (COMP SCI 7417)/Building a Text Matching System for Question Matching/README.md

 # Building a Text Matching System for Question Matching

 ## Task
-A text retrieval/question matching system to matching similar questions was built based on both TFIDF (with inverted file) and word embeddings.
+A text retrieval/question matching system to matching similar questions was built based on both TF/IDF (with inverted file) and word embeddings.
 The tasks included:

 1. Wrote code for data loading and text preprocessing.